-- ii.
-Irrigation of the new landscape, or application follows the schedule identified in the new landscape variance: - 1. once a day for the first 10 days after installation; - 2. once every other day before 10 a.m. and after 7 p.m. for days 11 through 20 after installation; - 3. once every third day before 10 a.m. and after 7 p.m. for day 21 through 30 after installation. - iii.
+- 3. once every third day before 10 a.m. and after 7 p.m. for day 21 through 30 after installation. - iv.
 Alternatives to re-vegetation may be available in times of low water supply.
 Specific information regarding such alternatives is available in the LCRA Highland Lakes Watershed Ordinance Technical Manual (sec.
-3.2.8). - iv.
+3.2.8). - v.
 Variances for new landscapes and re-vegetation will be issued for the shortest period necessary to reasonably assure the landscapes survival.
-A variance is not an exemption from compliance with the permanent water use restrictions under Permanent Water Restrictions of this plan.
+A variance is not an exemption from compliance with the permanent water use restrictions under Permanent Water Restrictions of this plan other than schedule.
 Variances will not be granted for seasonal "color bed" or temporary grass installation (over seeding).